ialalawi/COVID19-Apex-Machine-Learning-Project/README.md

 Read more about the results and step-by-step process of this project in the given PDF document.

 The code is also included.

+EDIT: Now that the COVID-19 count has passed 8 million as of June 17th, 2020, the machine learning model isn't accurate.
+This is due to sudden outbursts leading to serious data fluctuations, such as the Brazil outbreak, and rising political problems in the US.